top of page

 Weekend Market

-the Greenery is a small diverse non-certified organic farm.
+the GREENERY is a small diverse non-certified organic farm.
 We are surrounded by mixed woods on slopes and wet ravines with a blue clay bottom creek.
 Our open fields of hay and meadow are pasture for our mixed flock of hens and sunny spaces for our market gardens and small mature mixed fruit & berry orchard.

 Our connection to this land is one of endearing friendship and a shared love of permaculture gardening.
 The farm is managed by both of us, Anna King and Heidi Smith, members of the Ecological Farmers Association of Ontario.
 We sell pastured organic eggs, ecologically grown fruit and berries, annual and perennial vegetables, as well as native plant stock - including perennials, trees, and shrubs for private landowners and restoration services.